 In SH, the group project requires students to select and analyse a health problem specific to a focus population with reference to a theoretical framework and how this problem is or can be addressed.
 Assessment methods include a presentation and a final report.
-A list of health problem and population groups will be available for you to choose from, below is a brief example of the various problems and population groups available in P2 SH 2017.
+A list of health problem and population groups will be available for you to choose from: